AI Agents on monday.com

 • View its actions and undo from the activity log:

-What can an agent do within a monday doc (from Sidekick)?
+What can an agent do within a monday doc?

 • Pull context or reference information from it when generating status updates